Goodfellow remains National Party president, Carter resigns

 He’s been an influential figure for the party, sitting through the John Key years, and the more turbulent years that followed after for National.

+"Our refreshed team is indeed a powerful combination of new and existing talent and we’re all proud to be members and volunteers of this party,” Goodfellow said.

+"Today marks the beginning of our campaign for a party vote victory in 2023, Judith we’re right behind you."

-Meanwhile, David Carter, Goodfellow's main opposition to the top spot, resigned from the board despite having been elected into the role last year.
+Meanwhile, David Carter, Goodfellow's main opposition to the top spot, resigned during the board meeting.

+Having only been elected into the role last year, the former MP's decision to leave "came as a shock" to the board.

+He added that Carter's departure left a "casual vacancy" on the board, with members to be consulted on whether the spot should be filled.

-National has also this morning appointed its first Pasifika member of the board, Jannitta Pilisi.
+National has also this morning appointed four new members; David Ryan, Sylvia Wood, Sefan Sunde, and the board's first Pasifika member, Jannita Pilisi.

+"Jannita, David and Sylvia bring a wealth of personal and professional life experience to the table, and I look forward to working with them as we seek to deliver on the commitments made to our members this weekend," Goodfellow said.